-3. The Purpose and Significance of God’s Work in the Age of Law
+3. The purpose and significance of God’s work in the Age of Law

 Relevant Words of God:

-from “The Difference Between the Ministry of the Incarnate God and the Duty of Man” in The Word Appears in the Flesh
+Excerpted from “The Difference Between the Ministry of God Incarnate and the Duty of Man” in The Word Appears in the Flesh

-“Jehovah” is the name that I took during My work in Israel, and it means the God of the Israelites (God’s chosen people) who can take pity on man, curse man, and guide the life of man.
-It means the God who possesses great power and is full of wisdom. …That is to say, only Jehovah is the God of the chosen people of Israel, the God of Abraham, the God of Isaac, the God of Jacob, the God of Moses, and the God of all the people of Israel.
-And so in the current age, all the Israelites apart from the tribe of Judah worship Jehovah.
-They make sacrifices to Him on the altar, and serve Him wearing priests’ robes in the temple.
+“Jehovah” is the name that I took during My work in Israel, and it means the God of the Israelites (God’s chosen people) who can take pity on man, curse man, and guide the life of man; the God who possesses great power and is full of wisdom. …That is to say, only Jehovah is the God of the chosen people of Israel, the God of Abraham, the God of Isaac, the God of Jacob, the God of Moses, and the God of all the people of Israel.
+And so, in the current age, all the Israelites, apart from the Jewish people, worship Jehovah.
+They make sacrifices to Him on the altar and serve Him in the temple wearing priests’ robes.
 What they hope for is the reappearance of Jehovah. … The name Jehovah is a particular name for the people of Israel who lived under the law.
 In each age and each stage of work, My name is not baseless, but holds representative significance: Each name represents one age.
 “Jehovah” represents the Age of Law, and is the honorific for the God worshiped by the people of Israel.

-from “The Savior Has Already Returned Upon a ‘White Cloud’” in The Word Appears in the Flesh
+Excerpted from “The Savior Has Already Returned Upon a ‘White Cloud’” in The Word Appears in the Flesh

 During the Age of Law, the work of guiding mankind was done under the name of Jehovah, and the first stage of work was initiated on earth.
 At this stage, the work consisted of building the temple and the altar, and using the law to guide the people of Israel and to work in their midst.
 By guiding the people of Israel, He launched a base for His work on earth.
 From this base, He expanded His work beyond Israel, which is to say that, starting from Israel, He extended His work outward, so that later generations gradually came to know that Jehovah was God, and that it was Jehovah who created the heavens and earth and all things, and that it was Jehovah who made all creatures.
 He spread His work through the people of Israel outward beyond them.
 The land of Israel was the first holy place of Jehovah’s work on earth, and it was in the land of Israel that God first went to work on earth.
 That was the work of the Age of Law.

-from “The Vision of God’s Work (3)” in The Word Appears in the Flesh
+Excerpted from “The Vision of God’s Work (3)” in The Word Appears in the Flesh

 Earliest mankind knew nothing, and so God had to begin teaching man from the most superficial and basic principles for survival and regulations necessary for living, imbuing these things in the heart of man bit by bit, and giving man a gradual understanding of God, a gradual appreciation and understanding of God’s leadership, and a basic concept of the relationship between man and God, through these regulations, and through these rules, which were of words.
 After achieving this effect, only then was God able to, little by little, do the work that He would do later, and thus these regulations and the work done by God during the Age of Law are the bedrock of His work of saving mankind, and the first stage of work in God’s management plan.

-from “God’s Work, God’s Disposition, and God Himself II” in The Word Appears in the Flesh
+Excerpted from “God’s Work, God’s Disposition, and God Himself II” in The Word Appears in the Flesh